ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 [Hart, 2007] Hart, T. E., McKenney, P. E., Demke Brown, A., Walpole, J. 2007.
 Performance of memory reclamation for lockless synchronization.
 Journal of Parallel and Distributed Computing 67(12): 1270-1285; http://dx.doi.org/10.1016/j.jpdc.2007.04.010

 [Herlihy, 2008] Herlihy, M., Shavit, N. 2008.
 The Art of Multiprocessor Programming.
 San Francisco: Morgan Kaufmann Publishers Inc.

+[Israeli, 1994] Israeli, A., Rappoport, L. Disjoint-access-parallel implementations of strong shared memory primitives.
+In Proceedings of the 13th ACM SIGACT-SIGOPS Symposium on Principles of Distributed Computing (Los Angeles, CA, August 1994), 151–160.

 [McKenney, 2011] McKenney, P. E. 2011.
 Is parallel programming hard, and, if so, what can you do about it? kernel.org; https://www.kernel.org/pub/linux/kernel/people/paulmck/perfbook/perfbook.html